 You can bring up a configuration panel by typing in "/raven" or clicking on Raven's optional minimap button or data broker icon.
 Raven includes detailed tooltips for most options in the configuration panel.

-The latest releases include support for both retail and classic servers.
+The latest release includes support for retail, Burning Crusade Classic, and WoW Classic servers.
 For classic servers, this release is intended to provide basic compatibility but not to be optimized to exactly match classic's functionality.

 The quickest way to get started with Raven is to use the standard bar groups on the Setup tab of the configuration panel.
 Standard bar groups offer a variety of presentations of buffs and debuffs on the player, target and focus plus cooldowns for the player.